nitsanavni/katas/reqs-shuffle/README.md

     - --> d
 ```

-Formalizing further, the way to "sense" the current behavior, is using (automated) tests.
+Formalizing further, we "sense" the current behavior by using (automated) tests.

 ```mermaid
 graph LR